erolrecep/GettingStartedwithAHPCC/Linux101/README.md

 		$ cd .. 		# This command changes the directory to the parent directory
 		$ cd python-project-template-full
 		# Now, we are in the repository folder

+Let's prepare Python environment for the project.

+    $ module load miniforge

+Make sure we have access to Python REPL.

+    $ python3
+    >>>

+The next step is load other required software

+    $ module load
+    $ activate conda environment

+Now, run the project

+    $ pwd
+    # ../python-project-template-full

+    $ ls
+    ├── data
+    ├── output
+    ├── main.py          <------
+    └── requirements.txt

+Python file, "main.py" will be used to run the project.

+    $ python main.py

+The output of  the program is written to the "output" folder!

+## Exercise!

+Can you make this project run with SLURM in HPC?

+After, tomorrow's training, you can easily write the slurm job script and submit for running the project.

+Awesome!
+You learned a lot today!